 Taking the “roughing it” out of remote river explorations since 2008, Aqua Expeditions offers three-, four-, and seven-night itineraries that are the cruise equivalent of a luxury safari.
-With its two Peru-based ships, 24-passenger Aqua Amazon and 32-passenger Aria Amazon, and its newer 40-passenger Aqua Mekong, based in Southeast Asia, the company takes passengers up close to the flora, fauna, and people along its routes.
+With its Peru-based ship, the 32-passenger Aria Amazon, and its newer 40-passenger Aqua Mekong, based in Southeast Asia, the company takes passengers up close to the flora, fauna, and people along its routes.
 Knowledgeable onboard guides lead multiple daily excursions by motorized skiff to spy on sloths, pink river dolphins, and hundreds of bird species along Amazon tributaries, and to explore temples, markets, and villages of Vietnam and Cambodia.
 Nightly briefings over cocktails in the lounge create a casual camaraderie.

 What We Love

 The Staterooms: With the bed facing the floor-to-ceiling windows, the sleek, modern, and spacious accommodations offer terrific views of the passing scenery.

 The Dining Experience: Using fresh local fish, fruits, and vegetables, the ships’ chefs turn out superb Amazonia- and Southeast-Asian-influenced breakfast and lunch buffets — capped off by à la carte dinners that are delightful epicurean discoveries.